 After the completion of the program, CybageAsha held a ceremony to felicitate the participants of the program.
 The ceremony was held in Jalalpur village, Dholka Taluka.

-Geeta Lalwani- Head—Operations, Cybage CSR Gandhinagar, handed over the stipend (cheques) and certificates to the beneficiaries.
-CybageAsha distributed certificates and Rs.2000 stipend for the two-month training program to the beneficiaries.
-Additionally, the qualified beneficiaries are now registered with the Government's Handloom Department for work associated possibilities.
-The function was presided over by dignitaries from the village panchayat, member of the taluka panchayat, and officers from the government handloom department.
-Implementation partner, RDRC, will provide work and handloom machines at a subsidized rate.
+Geeta Lalwani, Head—Operations, Cybage CSR Gandhinagar, handed over stipends of Rs 2000 and certificates to the beneficiaries for the two-month training program.
+The qualified beneficiaries are now registered with the Government's Handloom Department for work associated possibilities.
+The function was presided over by dignitaries from the village panchayat, members of the taluka panchayat, and officers from the government handloom department.
+Our implementation partner, RDRC, will provide work and handloom machines at a subsidized rate.